+Your laboratory notebook entries will be summatively assessed; for each of the eight practicals a maximum mark of 3 will be available for these notebook entries.
+An example of the marking scheme to be used in the assessment of the lab notebook entries is available at Appendix L. Formative feedback will be provided on each summatively assessed piece of work.
 You have been provided with hardback practical notebooks (hereafter referred to as the "practical book") which you must use whenever you are in the lab to record your data, observations, results of any analysis, etc. Following good practice in research and industrial labs, all entries should be legible, written in pen and, if you make a mistake, just draw a line through the entry.
-There are some really good housekeeping tips on keeping lab books at http://colinpurrington.com/tips/lab-notebooks.
+Practical books MUST NOT be removed from the practical labs.

-The Armourers and Brasiers' Company / TATA Steel Prize is awarded annually for the best performance in first year practicals.
+The Armourers' and Brasiers' Company / TATA Steel Prize is awarded annually for the best performance in first year practicals.
 The prize is worth £500.

-9.1 Safety in the Teaching Laboratory
+10.1 Safety in the Teaching Laboratory